 \subsection{Triplet Loss}

 The triplet loss function, which focuses on optimizing the relative distances of an anchor to a positive and negative sample, has been applied to a broad range of contexts.
-Triplet loss was mainly applied to 2D image processing tasks, such as image learning~\cite{Wang_LFG_2014, Huang_crossdomain_2015, Lai_2015}, face identification~\cite{Schroff_2015} and person matching~\cite{Zhang-inc-tri-2019}.
+Traditionally, triplet loss was mainly applied to 2D image processing tasks, such as image learning~\cite{Huang_crossdomain_2015}, face identification~\cite{Schroff_2015} and person matching~\cite{Zhang-inc-tri-2019}.
 Extending from 2D, triplet loss has also been employed for 3D geometric data processing in recent years.
-For example,~\cite{Yew_2018} and~\cite{Deng_2018} used triplet loss for point cloud matching, and~\cite{Cheraghian_TZSL_2020} employed unsupervised triplet loss for point cloud classification.
-While triplet loss has proven to be effective for feature-learning tasks on 3D data, it has never been exploited and extended to normal estimation on 3D point clouds.
+For example,~\cite{Yew_2018} and~\cite{Deng_2018} use triplet loss for point cloud matching, and~\cite{Cheraghian_TZSL_2020} employs unsupervised triplet loss for point cloud classification.
+While triplet loss has proven to be effective for feature-learning tasks on 3D data, it has never been extended to normal estimation on 3D point clouds.